Accessible PDFs

 6. Follow the prompts to complete the Make Accessible action.

-Note: Acrobat will identify images in the documents and prompt you to add alt-text, but it will not write the alt-text for you.
+Acrobat will identify images in the documents and prompt you to add alt-text, but it will not write the alt-text for you.
+The Accessibility checker may also prompt to indicate that there are actions that require manual input or manual checking - such as confirming the reading order of page elements.
+The document should not be considers "Accessible" until it has been manually checked.

 Additional Resources: